-This article looks at the differences between several words whose Greek meanings overlap quite a bit, but which Jesus seems to have used very differently.
+This article looks at the differences and connections among several words whose Greek meanings overlap quite a bit, but which Jesus seems to have used very differently.
 The view here about how Christ uses these words may be unique, but this evaluation does eliminate several problems with the way these words are currently translated inconsistently.
 The picture summarizes this article's explanation of Jesus' view of the components of human life.
 We will start with the most difficult component.

 To summarize briefly, Jesus uses seven words in the Gospels to describe various parts of human existence.
 These words are translated in inconsistent ways in the English translation.
 There seem to be three basic elements : 1) the spirit or breath (pneuma), 2) the flesh (sarx), and 3) the mind (dianoia).
 There seem to be combinations of two of these elements: 1) the heart (kardia), a combination of mind and spirit, 2) life (zoe), a combination of the flesh and spirit, 3) and the body (soma), a combination of the flesh and mind.
 Finally, there is psyche, which is translated as soul and life, but it is a combination of all three: mind, flesh, and spirit.
 We might describe this as the "self,” our existence in this body, with these feeling and memories.